 Common symptoms include a cough, fever, dyspnea, night sweats.

-Acute eosinophilic pneumonia follows a rapid course with symptoms developing within 2 weeks.
+Acute eosinophilic pneumonia follows a rapid course with symptoms developing within two weeks.
 Myalgias and pleuritic chest pain with dyspnea may also be present, which can progress to respiratory failure.
-These patients can present with apparent acute lung injury or ARDS without any antecedent illness.
-However, extrapulmonary failure and shock are absent which differentiates it from ARDS.
+These patients can present with apparent acute lung injury or acute respiratory distress syndrome (ARDS) without any antecedent illness.
+However, extrapulmonary failure and shock are absent, which differentiates it from ARDS.
 On auscultation, diffuse crackles are present.

 Idiopathic Acute eosinophilic pneumonia- is usually a diagnosis of exclusion.

 Supportive care with supplemental oxygen and glucocorticoids are the initial management in acute cases.
-While waiting for the culture results, staring mechanical ventilation and empiric antibiotics are valid therapeutic measures.
+While waiting for the culture results, starting mechanical ventilation and empiric antibiotics are valid therapeutic measures.

 There is a dramatic response to corticosteroids with rapid resolution of symptoms within an hour and complete resolution of infiltrates within a month.

-For chronic eosinophilic pneumonia, prednisone (40-60 mg) until 2 weeks after the resolution of symptoms and x-ray abnormalities.
-Treatment is maintained for at least 3 months and optimally for 6 to 9 months.
+For chronic eosinophilic pneumonia, prednisone (40-60 mg) until two weeks after the resolution of symptoms and x-ray abnormalities.
+Treatment is maintained for at least three months and optimally for 6 to 9 months.
 Some patients may require longer maintenance.
 Later, inhaled corticosteroids can be started allowing discontinuation of oral steroids.

-Sometimes prolonged glucocorticoid therapy may be required when there is a risk of recurrence; the prognosis is generally good for chronic eosinophilic pneumonia patients.
+Sometimes prolonged glucocorticoid therapy may be required when there is a risk of recurrence; the prognosis is generally good for patients with chronic eosinophilic pneumonia.

 Eosinophilic pneumonia affects the lung and is predominantly idiopathic.
 It requires interprofessional care and the involvement of more than one subspecialty.
-This patient-centered approach involving a physician with a team of other health professionals, physiotherapists, respiratory therapists, nurses, pharmacists, and support groups working together for the patient plays a vital role in improving the quality of care in pneumonia patients.
-The timely diagnosis and treatment are crucial especially in patients with an acute presentation, as left untreated, it can progress to respiratory failure.
+This patient-centered approach involving a primary care provider with a team of other health professionals, including a pulmonologist, physiotherapists, respiratory therapists, nurses, pharmacists, and support groups working together for the patient, plays a vital role in improving the quality of care in pneumonia patients.
+Critical care nurses monitor patients, administer treatment, and are crucial to team communication.
+Pharmacists counsel patients about the importance of compliance with glucocorticoids and educate them about the side effects.
+The timely diagnosis and treatment are crucial, especially in patients with an acute presentation, as left untreated, it can progress to respiratory failure.
+[Level 5]